-Approved by the Transportation Policy Committee on July 18, 2016
+Approved by the Transportation Policy Committee on May 16, 2019

-Approved by the Public Policy Committee on August 10, 2016
+Approved by the Public Policy Committee on August 9, 2019

-Adopted by the Board of Direction on September 27, 2916
+Adopted by the Board of Direction on October 14, 2019

-The American Society of Civil Engineers supports the appropriate, safe and responsible use of Unmanned Aircraft Systems (UAS) in compliance with federal, state and local regulations, laws and ordinances in the planning, design, construction and inspection of civil engineering infrastructure projects.
-UAS should not be used where they are incompatible with the environment.
+The American Society of Civil Engineers (ASCE) supports the appropriate, safe and responsible use of Unmanned Aircraft Systems (UAS) in compliance with federal, state and local regulations, laws and ordinances in the planning, design, construction, operation, and inspection of civil engineering infrastructure projects and facilities.

-- Construction Engineering and Inspection
+- Construction engineering and inspection

-- Engineering and Geospatial technologies
+- Engineering and geospatial technologies

-- Site Monitoring Support
+- Site monitoring support

 - Broad perspective of features